 Cold/flu season is upon us and having your sore throat lozenges ready is a great idea.
 At The Mother Earth News Fair in Topeka last month, I had the pleasure of sharing practical “hands-on” throat lozenge making with a number of participants.
 Join in making your own herbal throat pastilles/lozenges, which are tasty, simple to make, effective and use just a few ingredients.
-We’ll use herbs to cool and soothe scratchy irritated throats, sore and swollen throats, hoarseness, and also dry hacking coughs.
+Herbalists have used herbs for centuries to cool and soothe scratchy irritated throats, sore and swollen throats, hoarseness, and also dry hacking coughs.
 This basic method also gives you the ability to make other tasteful pastilles for many different issues, including immune boosting, tummy troubles, calming anxiety, and more

-Powdered herbs, even crushed herbs, will lose their potency faster than herbs stored in their whole form.
-Because of this , I like to powder my herbs as needed or I order small amounts of powdered herbs and store them in glass jars.
-Typically, I use powders within several months.
-Leaves and petals in their whole form that you’ve dried from your own garden can easily be powdered.
+My herb teachers always taught that crushed or powdered herbs, will lose their potency faster than herbs stored in their whole form.
+Powder herbs as needed or order small amounts of powdered herbs and store them in glass jars.
+Typically, use powders within several months.
 Often the best remedies come from the herbs you grow and have cultivated a relationship with in healing.
-For example, I harvest my rose petals (rosa rugosa), garden sage, peppermint, chamomile,etc. and store them whole.
-I use a mortar and pestle, while others prefer to use a suribachi bowl with grooves, which can aid in the powdering.
-For small amounts of herbs even a food processor or coffee grinder, reserved only for herbs, can also be a convenient way to powder.
-Sometimes, even the simplest way ,when you have well dried crumbly plant/herb, is to rub the herb between your palms.
+For example, I harvest and dry my rose petals (rosa rugosa), garden sage, peppermint, monarda, chamomile,etc. and store them whole.
+I use a mortar and pestle to grind and powder them when needed.
+For small amounts of herbs, some reserve a food processor or coffee grinder, as a convenient way to powder.
+When I have well dried crumbly plant/herb, I prefer the simplest way which is to rub the herb between my palms.

 To help ease the discomfort of scratchy, irritated, inflamed throats we can use cooling, what we term “demulcent” herbs.
 Demulcents relieve inflammation or irritation of the mucous membranes such as lungs and throat (stomach,intestines,etc).